google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 The Progressive Web Apps will be able to be installed on all versions of Android that Chrome for Android runs on (Jelly Bean and above).

+### I developer another browser on Android, can I have this seamless install process?

+We are working on it.
+We are comitted to making this available to browsers on Android and we will have more details soon.

 {% include "comment-widget.html" %}